mlandauer/certificates/README.md

 This repository contains all your certificates and provisioning profiles needed to build and sign your applications.
 They are encrypted using OpenSSL via a passphrase.

-**Important:** Make sure this repository is set to private and only your team members have access to this repo.
+This repository is public even though the recommendation is to keep it private.
+The certificates and profiles are encrypted so in theory it should be okay.
+This was necessary so that the repository could be access from a public build on travis CI.

 Do not modify this file, as it gets overwritten every time you run `match`.